Once is Enough: A Light-Weight Cross-Attention for Fast Sentence Pair Modeling: Abstract

 \section{Abstract}

 Transformer-based models have achieved great success on sentence pair modeling tasks, such as answer selection and natural language inference (NLI).
-These models generally perform \textit{cross-attention} over input pairs, leading to prohibitive computational cost.
+These models generally perform \textit{cross-attention} over input pairs, leading to prohibitive computational costs.
 Recent studies propose dual-encoder and late interaction architectures for faster computation.
 However, the balance between the expressive of cross-attention and computation speedup still needs better coordinated.
-To this end, this paper introduces a novel paradigm \emph{\tool} for efficient sentence pair modeling. \tool involves a light-weight cross-attention mechanism.
-It conducts query encoding only once while modeling the query-candidate interaction in parallel.
+To this end, this paper introduces a novel paradigm \emph{\tool} for efficient sentence pair modeling. \tool involves a lightweight cross-attention mechanism.
+It avoids the repeated encoding of the same query for different candidates, thus allowing modeling the query-candidate interaction in parallel.
 Extensive experiments conducted on four tasks demonstrate that our \tool can speed up sentence pairing by over 113x while achieving comparable performance as the more expensive cross-attention models.
+The source code is available at \url{https://github.com/ysngki/MixEncoder}.